Does running help depression? If you’re depressed and not running, you need to get started right away.

 When you are stressed and depressed your mind is taking your health and the world around you into dark places you could do without.

-However running on a regular basis is the best way to overcome depression, giving you fresh and much better perspectives on your life, and how to deal with life in general.
+However exercising on a regular basis is the best way to overcome depression, giving you fresh and much better perspectives on your life, and how to deal with life in general.

 There’s little doubt that when it comes to exercise for losing weight or improving heart health, it’s hard to beat running.
-But it’s important to remember that running is even more important than that.
+But it’s important to remember that there are even more benefits than that.
 Here’s why:

 1. Running Decreases Stress Levels